nemonik/hands-on-DevOps-gen2/README.md

 **NOTES**

 - Pay attention to the playbook's run as it may stop to ask you for your password.
+- The first line runs only if you re on OSX to install a Bash](https://www.gnu.org/software/bash/) 5.
+OSX ship with Bash](https://www.gnu.org/software/bash/) 3.2.57(1)-release.
+- Some tasks are long running.
+I've put debug statements prior to these tasks.
+Look for them if you think [Ansible](https://github.com/ansible/ansible) has froze.
+It likely has not.
+- How long this takes to run is dependent on the speed of your Internet connection.

 The output should resemble